oe-alliance/openmultibootmanager/README.md

 (c) 2014 Impex-Sat GmbH & Co.
 KG - http://www.gigablue.de

+# This branch have some improvements to the original OMB:
+- Supports py2 and py3 images.
+- Supports enigma.info.
+- Supports moving of the exteran between different boxes.
+Just jump to flash image before disconnecting.
+Omb will show you on the menu just the image for current box.
+- Menu load faster by calling external binary (boxbranding helper ) just one time for each image.

 ## Notes: ##
 - < device > has to be formated in ext4